Him-Kishan-Das/Exploratives_social_media/README.md

 7. **Follow/Unfollow Users**: Click the follow/unfollow button on a user's profile.
 8. **View Followers/Following**: Navigate to a user's profile to see their followers and following lists.

+## Contributors
+We’d like to thank the following contributors for their valuable contributions:

+1. Abinash Bordoloi - Helped in building the login system and solving initial issues

 ## Contributing

 1. **Fork the repository**.